Gozala/workspace/pages/Service as a DAG.md

     limit optional Int
   }
   ```
 - With above operation set in place we can represent web3.storage as a DAG matching following schema.
-Users could send
+Users could send above defined operations encoded as UCANs with qualified proof chains
 - ```ipldsch

   # Our whole system is simply a map of spaces with DID as they're keys